L to R above: Chelsea Schneider, Michael Dodd, Nick Schneider, Mark Leddy, Mary Bracewell, Tina Griebenow

-In what ways is the real estate industry an emotional business?
+In what ways is real estate an emotional business?

 “Buying or selling a home is an emotional experience for everyone involved.
-Typically, a home is one of our clients’ biggest investments.
 It’s our job and primary goal to navigate the entire experience with tact and empathy.
-If emotions run high, the first step is always reminding our clients of their why.
+If emotions run high, the first step is always reminding our clients of their ‘why.’
 Why did they start this process in the first place?
 The key to transforming a stressful situation into a successful transaction is our commitment to remain empathetic to everyone’s situation and always establish and maintain a level of respect for all parties.”

 How do you help your clients beat the competition?